Commands

 Use fern upgrade to upgrade your compiler version in fern.config.json to the latest version.
 It will also upgrade generators in generators.yml to their minimum-compatible versions.

-Use fern login to login to the Fern CLI via GitHub.
+Use fern login to login to the Fern CLI via GitHub or Google.
 Logging in allows you join GitHub organizations, gain permissions, and contribute to projects.

 Use --device-code to login via device code authorization.